 I was diagnosed with anorexia when I was 12.
-It began innocently with exercise (think training to get excellence in the grade 7 phys-ed tests) and all the good endorphins that come with that.
+It began innocently, a few months prior to the diagnosis, with exercise (think training to get excellence in the grade 7 phys-ed tests) and all the good endorphins that come with that.
 Then, it was like a switch in my brain went off.
 I lost a couple pounds and almost immediately felt a pull, an addiction for more.
 I would feel overwhelming anxiety around food, my body craved feeling empty and light.

 I was at a kid's camp in July of 1987 when I realized that I didn't HAVE to eat, I could choose not to.
 I remember going to fill my breakfast bowl with Cheerios and thinking, "I don't have to fill it all the way.
 Maybe just half-way."
 And after eating half of what I served myself, I had another epiphany: "I don't have to finish this!"

 In between packing, I would cram in three 2 hour walks / runs every day.
-I helped my mom with gusto, with this new realization that every step I took, I burned more calories.
+I helped my mom pack with gusto, with this new realization that every step I took, I burned more calories.
 The whole onset and quick progression of this illness was and still is rather curious to me.
 I never really *wanted* to lose weight, I just loved the feeling of losing weight and somewhere in that month became immensely terrified of gaining weight!
-By the end of the summer, my weight had dropped just below 60 lbs.
-A month and a half later, by my 13th birthday, I was 47 lbs.
+My mom noticed one evening when we were sitting, talking quietly in the living room about some great friendships I had made that year in grade 7, that I looked thinner.
+She asked me to go weigh myself.
+I weighed in at 60 lbs, but I lied and told her I was 65 lbs.
+A month and a half later, by my 13th birthday, I would be 47 lbs.

-I actually was admitted to the hospital before my birthday.
+My mom took me home to pack a few things.
 I recall saying good bye to my most loyal friend, my dog Sheba, telling her I was going to be gone a very long time...like a month...and when I came back I would be all better.
+I was excited with anticipation of this being behind me.
 Little did I know my battle for recovery would take me 7 years of intense treatment.